mmhanton/marmaduke-draft/README.md

 # Marmaduke Maids Draft

+Made by me (Mady!)

 Data sources coming soon with more work!
+This area will also be more fleshed out with a larger description of project aims and background.